TvanSchagen/Tvans.Kenteken/README.md

 As of `2023-04-04`, some available sidecodes that this library considers valid, haven't been distributed yet.

+For maximum performance and minimum memory requirements, use the `ReadOnlySpan<char>` overloads.

 ## Usage
 ```csharp
 // create instance